 RAINBOW / UNICORN COLOR

 This highly-Instagrammed hair color trend is sweeping the universe–with swirls of My Little Pony-inspired colors, and our personal favorite; firey opal shades created with a pastel color palette.
 Getting this hair for yourself isn’t going to be easy unless you are already a pale blonde.
 Achieving the vibrancy of soft blues and greens requires hair that is bleached near platinum as a base.

 Guy Tang is a crazy good stylist out in West Hollywood who is a master at melting bright hair colors together to create amazing rainbow hair.
-See his YouTube video below to watch two clients’ transformations into unicorn-haired goddesses.

 You can also try on rainbow hair in the Perfect365 app!
 Launch the app and tap on “Photo Makeup” >>Choose or take a photo>>Scroll on the bottom menu all the way to the end and tap on “Hair”>>Choose “Hair Color”>>Tap on a rainbow hair color of choice.